breatheco-de/content/src/content/how-to/what-does-double-slash-mean-in-python-floor.md

 # floor division of 13.4 by 3 = 4.0
 ```

-As a result, the floor division operation is carried out using floats, and float with integer returns the value rounded down to the nearest integer represented by the floats.
+As a result, the floor division operation is carried out using floats, and a float with an integer returns the value rounded down to the nearest integer represented by the floats.

 ## Similar Methods of a Floor Division <a name="similar"></a>

-In Python there are several methods similar to operations with `//` (floor division).
+In Python, there are several methods similar to operations with `//` (floor division).
 But, how would these other methods be useful to us?
 It all depends on our use case, in some situations we will find ourselves needing to handle only integers in our projects, and since floor division operations can get both integers and floats, we could use a hand in these cases.

 This is where these two additional methods come in, which are `math.floor()` and `math.ceil`, they will allow us to manipulate the result so that it is always an integer.